 Chances are that you would get a very different set of search results for each approach.
 And you wouldn’t even know that Google did two searches instead of one.
 (Though you may have suspected something really odd was happening if you owned a site that sold vintage Levi’s jeans and watched Google results carefully.)

 Or imagine that you entered [vintage clothes] as your initial query, and then Google gave you a search box at the top of the results enabling you to enter another search term or phrase to use to search within the top ten results?
-The image above is a screenshot from a Google patent granted last week that would enable those types of searches within searches.
+The image above is a screenshot from a Google patent granted last week that would enable those types of multiple related searches.

-The patent tells us that in the first version of this related search approach, the second automatic search might include a search of all of the pages that link to, or are linked from a result that appears in one of the top results from the first set of results.
+The patent tells us that in the first version of this multiple related searches approach, the second automatic search might include a search of all of the pages that link to or are linked from a result that appears in one of the top results from the first set of results.
 Or, if the page showing in the initial search results is the homepage of a site, the second search might include a search of all of the pages of that site.

 Google has tried many interface experiments over the years to introduce new interface features that might be there today and gone tomorrow.
 It might not be a surprise to see something like this spring up overnight and then disappear.
 Chances are that Google even performed this experiment before applying for the patent and was encouraged enough by the results to file the patent.